Skip to main content

 2. A CA bundle or intermediary files from your certificate authority.

-3. A private key that was created when making the certificate-signing request.
+3. A private key created when making the certificate-signing request.

-Ensure the certificate file format is Apache-compatible, which can be referred to as X509/Base64 or PEM/CER format.
-If you receive files in .p12 or .pfx format, those are suitable for Windows, but not Linux.
+Ensure the certificate file format is Apache-compatible, such as X509/Base64 or PEM/CER format.
+If you receive files in .p12 or .pfx format, they are suitable for Windows but not Linux.
 You can convert the certificates to the required format using a certificate utility.

 configure-CWS-access.jpg

-This section gives you the ability to provide users with access to the Client Web Server (CWS) where they can download clients or profiles for their VPN connections.
+This section allows you to provide users with access to the Client Web UI, or the client web server (CWS), where they can download clients or profiles for their VPN connections.
 By default, Restrict Client Web Server access to Access Server Administrators is set to No. This allows users to sign into the Client Web UI and access the CWS.
-Change this to Yes and only users defined as administrators have access.
+Change this to Yes , and only users defined as administrators have access.

 Note: This doesn’t prevent access using the XML-RPC/REST API.
 The next section covers that.